-If you encounter similar error while adding a PPA in Ubuntu or Mint, don’t worry.
+If you encounter similar error while adding a PPA in Ubuntu or Linux Mint, don’t worry.
 It’s one of the (less) common issue with PPA and can be solved easily.

 Fix Cannot add PPA error in Ubuntu and Linux Mint

 There can be mainly two reasons behind this kind of error.
 Either the CA certificates on your system are broken or there is a proxy set up in your network.

 Let’s first try to reinstall the CA certificates:

 If the above command doesn’t work, perhaps there is proxy settings involved.
 To pass proxy settings to sudo, use it with E option in the following manner: